chinapedia/wikipedia.abstract.en/Page/Diving_(sport).md

 College diving

-University_of_Houston_Natatorium.jpg's CRWC Natatorium is home to the United States' largest collegiate swimming pool]] In the United States scholastic diving at the college level requires one and three meter diving.
+'s CRWC Natatorium is home to the United States' largest collegiate swimming pool]] In the United States scholastic diving at the college level requires one and three meter diving.
 Scores from the one and three meter competition contribute to the swim team's overall meet score.
 College divers interested in tower diving may compete in the NCAA separate from swim team events.
 NCAA Divisions II and III do not usually compete platform; if a diver wishes to compete platform in college, he or she must attend a Division I school.

 Each division also has rules on the number of dives in each competition.
 Division II schools compete with 10 dives in competition whereas Division III schools compete with 11.
 Division I schools only compete with 6 dives in competition.
 These 6 dives consist of either 5 optionals and 1 voluntary, or 6 optionals.
 If the meet is a 5 optional meet, then the divers will perform 1 optional from each category (Front, Back, Inward, Reverse, and Twister) and then 1 voluntary from the category of their choice.
 The voluntary in this type of meet is always worth a DD (Degree of Difficulty) of 2.0 even if the real DD is worth more or less on a DD sheet.
 In a 6 optional meet, the divers will yet again perform one dive from each category, but this time they will perform a 6th optional from the category of their choosing, which is worth its actual DD from the DD sheet.